averageflow/averageflow.github.io/_posts/2021-08-31-practical-rcd-scripting-and-go.markdown

 ## CLI options choice for daemons

-Find below the options we normally use for any /etc/rc.d script as daemon.
+Find below the options we normally use for any `/etc/rc.d` script as daemon.
 See more options by in the terminal issuing: man daemon

 `-f`: Redirect standard input, standard output and standard error to `/dev/null`.
-When this option is used together with any of the options related to file or syslog output, the standard file descriptors are first redirected to `/dev/null`, then `stdout` and/or stderr is redirected to a file or to syslog as specified by the other options.
+When this option is used together with any of the options related to file or `syslog` output, the standard file descriptors are first redirected to `/dev/null`, then `stdout` and/or `stderr` is redirected to a file or to `syslog` as specified by the other options.

-`-S`: Enable syslog output.
-This is implicitly applied if other syslog parameters are provided.
+`-S`: Enable `syslog` output.
+This is implicitly applied if other `syslog` parameters are provided.
 The default values are `daemon`, `notice`, and `daemon` for facility, priority, and tag, respectively.

-`-P` <supervisor pid file>:  Write the ID of the daemon process into the file with given name using the `pidfile(3)` functionality.
+`-P` <supervisor pid file>:  Write the ID of the daemon process into the file with given name using the `pidfile` functionality.
 The program is executed in a spawned child process while the daemon waits until it terminates to keep the `supervisor_pidfile` locked and removes it after the process exits.
-The `supervisor_pidfile` owner is the user who runs the daemon regardless of whether the -u option is used or not.
+The `supervisor_pidfile` owner is the user who runs the daemon regardless of whether the `-u` option is used or not.

 `-r`: Supervise and restart the program after a one-second delay if it has been terminated.
 Connecting a script to the rc.d framework

 In a nutshell, `rcorder` takes a set of files, examines their contents, and prints a dependency-ordered list of files from the set to stdout.
 The point is to keep dependency information inside the files so that each file can speak for itself only.
 A file can specify the following information:

-* the names of the "conditions" (which means services to us) it provides with # KEYWORD:
+* the names of the "conditions" (which means services to us) it provides with `# KEYWORD`:

-* the names of the "conditions" it requires with # REQUIRE:
+* the names of the "conditions" it requires with `# REQUIRE`:

-* the names of the "conditions" this file should run before with # BEFORE:
+* the names of the "conditions" this file should run before with `# BEFORE`:

-* additional keywords that can be used to select a subset from the whole set of files (rcorder(8) can be instructed via options to include or omit the files having particular keywords listed.) with # KEYWORD:
+* additional keywords that can be used to select a subset from the whole set of files (`rcorder` can be instructed via options to include or omit the files having particular keywords listed.) with # KEYWORD:

-As a rule of thumb, every custom made rc.d script should provide 1 daemon, and require DAEMON and networking to be initialized.
+As a rule of thumb, every custom made rc.d script should provide 1 daemon, and require `DAEMON` and `networking` to be initialized.
 Thus the first lines of your rc.d script will generally look something like:

 ```sh
 #!/bin/sh